DinoChiesa/Java-SignedUrl-Service/README.md

    This is required even if you use the same Service account for the Cloud Run service, as you do for signing.

-2. Deploy the service with that Service account:
+2. Deploy the service into Cloud run with that Service account:
    ```
    gcloud run deploy signedurl-service \
      --image gcr.io/${PROJECT_ID}/cloud-builds-submit/signed-url-generator-container:20240502 \